 Our primary research and development focus is on oncology therapeutics.
 A key component of our strategy is to develop innovative drugs that are potential first-in-class or market-leading compounds for the treatment of cancer.
 According to the Centers for Disease Control and Prevention, cancer claims the lives of more than half a million Americans each year and is the second leading cause of death among Americans.
-In 2014, the World Economic Forum and the Harvard School of Public Health estimated that the 13.3 million new cases of cancer diagnosed worldwide in 2010 cost \$290 billion, projected 21.5 million new cancer cases occurring in 2030 at a cost of \$458 billion; and a 2016 American Cancer Society report projected that an estimated 1.7 million new cancer cases will be diagnosed in the United States in 2016.
+In 2017, the World Health Organization estimated that 14 million new cases of cancer are diagnosed annually worldwide and that the incidence will to increase to 24 million by 2022.
+A 2017 American Cancer Society report projected that an estimated 1.7 million new cancer cases will be diagnosed in the United States in 2017.
 In 2015, Evaluate Pharma projected that global annual sales of cancer drugs would grow to \$153 billion by 2020.